Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Check out our list of Fiji dive resorts or contact us to help you plan your trip!

-Another longtime favorite of Bluewater, Dumaguete, Philippines, holds a spot on our list of the best scuba diving in 2024.
+Another longtime favorite of Bluewater, Dumaguete, Philippines, holds a steady spot on our list.
 Dumaguete diving suits everyone, from beginners to technical divers, with incredible muck diving, coral walls, jetties, and artificial reefs.
 Enjoy a mixture of boat and shore diving as you stay at one of the many land-based accommodations in Dumaguete or Dauin.

 Dumaguete is one of the few destinations in the world that caters to various interests, all at an exceptional standard.
 Describing it as an all-around dive area does not do justice to the world-class macro, coral reefs, schooling jackfish, and famous whale sharks of nearby Cebu.